-You may vary as your group needs.
-60 minutes is optimal, perhaps 90 minutes for the first meeting.
+Timeframe may vary.
+Sixty minutes is optimal, ninety for the first meeting.
 A recommended format might include:

-- Beginning Prayer
+- Beginning prayer

 - Introductions and check in

 - Set expectations for the meeting, reminder of the content for the day

 - Choose a time-keeper and note-taker as appropriate

 - Discussion and sharing

-- Wrap up including time and context for next meeting
+- Wrap up including time and information for next meeting

 - Closing prayer